 The convergence of marketing technology is growing.
 As technology continues to fuel the inner workings of every marketing operation, my digital marketing candidates must have a firm grasp of technology just to even be considered by my clients.
 To be clear, most of the digital marketers and ecommerce leaders I place are not skilled programmers or engineers.
 But what they do offer are strong ideation skills around the creative use of technology.
 Marketers must also be able to handle the sometimes more technical aspects of dealing with external agencies and service providers.

-I’m also seeing more candidates with predominately technical backgrounds make the transition into marketing, almost unheard of 20 years ago when those two offices I described above were often, and very literally, in different buildings.
+In my marketing technology recruiter practice I’m also seeing more candidates with predominately technical backgrounds make the transition into marketing, almost unheard of 20 years ago when those two offices I described above were often, and very literally, in different buildings.
 Each ruled their own fiefdom.
 But operating by silo is not a successful strategy in the digital age.
 As those lines of communication opened up, a funny thing happened: Techies acquired business acumen and sharper communication skills, and some of the most innovative, creative and collaborative of the bunch went on to run marketing departments, operating divisions and entire companies.

 The convergence of marketing technology has radically redefined the business landscape.
 Look no further than the Chief Marketing Officer and the Chief Technical Officer if you want to know which two leaders are going to have the greatest influence on business in the future.

 What do the best “marketing technologists” bring to an organization?
 A lot.
 This presentation I gave at the “All About Marketing Tech” conference sponsored by NAPCO provides a comprehensive look at the skills and attributes that define the best and the brightest.

 What does this convergence of marketing technology mean for your career?